• Skip to primary navigation

 • Top with sesame seeds and chopped peanuts.
 Serve with love and enjoy!

-*Replace the ginger in brine with ½ tbsp of fresh ginger root or 2tsp of ground ginger.
+*Replace the ginger in brine with ½ tablespoon of fresh ginger root or 2tsp of ground ginger.

 *See notes in post on how to segment an orange.